oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/external/README.md

 # Deploy using external volume mapped to the host

-In this sample, we will create Persistent Volumes (PV) and then map the Elastic Data to be stored on these PV's.
+This shows how to create Persistent Volumes (PV) and then map the Elastic Data to be stored on these PV's.
 This would allow for a specific size to be used for storing Elastic Data rather than just relying on the size of the underlying default "/tmp/ directory.